matchy-at-snu/distributed-system-project/docs/Specification.md

 ### Notes:

-- Words/letters must be in lowercase and in descending order by their frequency.
+- Words/letters must be in **lowercase** and in **descending order** by their frequency.
 - Identify words using punctuation marks.
-- In your analysis ignore all words/letters with non-letter characters.
+- In your analysis **ignore** all words/letters with **non-letter characters**.
 - The analysis for both words and letters should not be case sensitive.
-- Tables words and letters only store results relevant to words/letters which fall into the rare, popular and common categories.
+- Tables words and letters only store results relevant to words/letters which fall into the **rare**, **popular** and **common** categories.
 You can ignore the rest of the words/letters.
 The order of categories stored in the tables should be: first popular, then common and finally rare.

 ## Step 3: Custom-built WordLetterCount on Cloud Cluster (for team_member A)

 ### Requirements

-Without using any `Spark` APIs develop your own implementation of the WordLetterCount application as described in Step 2.
-Run your code on the GCP `Kubernetes` cluster created in Step 1. ( You can also use `Hadoop` API if you are familiar with it)
+Without using any `Spark` APIs develop your own implementation of the WordLetterCount application as described in [Step 2](#step-2-spark-implementation-of-a-wordlettercount-application-on-kubernetes-and-gcp-for-team_member-b).
+Run your code on the GCP `Kubernetes` cluster created in [Step 1](#step-1-kubernetes-cluster-setup-for-team_member-a). ( You can also use `Hadoop` API if you are familiar with it)

-The implementation must include approaches for efficiently distributing and orchestrating containers and pods within cluster nodes.
+The implementation must include **approaches for efficiently distributing and orchestrating containers and pods** within cluster nodes.
 In particular, your code must be able to dynamically use less or more nodes (The dynamic addition/removal of containers/pods will be needed for Step 5.
 However, you could start your implementation without this feature).

 You must follow the `MapReduce` programming model (you are allowed to get inspiration from the Spark or other MapReduce implementations but you are not allowed to copy and paste any existing code).

 Your code should not implement any fault-tolerance features.
 You should only implement the following:

 1. The `map()` and `reduce()` functions.
-2. The input file should be read in fixed sized chunks.
+2. The input file should be read in **fixed sized chunks**.
 The chunk size should be given as an input parameter.
 If this is omitted then your program should use a default value.
 3. Your code should implement all the necessary I/O operations for reading from the input file, sending intermediate values from the mappers to reducers, and finally writing the results to output files.

 CLI interface: Use the CLI interface to run your custom-built WordLetterCount against an input file: